The 3 Temptations of Jesus

 Here the devil takes Jesus to the top of the Temple of Jerusalem and quotes Psalm 91: 11-12, challenging Him again to prove His divinity and test God by jumping off the top.
 Now why such a bizarre test?
 Why would Jesus even be tempted to jump off the top of the Temple of Jerusalem?

-The devil is merely stating that God will protect Him from injury or death, but underneath this harmless temptation is the real reason the devil wants to lead Jesus: to tempt Him into self glory.
+The devil is tempting Jesus by telling him that God will protect Him from injury or death if He is truly the Messiah, but underneath this harmless temptation is the real reason the devil wants to lead Jesus: to tempt Him into self glory.

 By jumping off the top of the Temple and floating down on the wings of angels, all the Jewish Temple worshipers would behold Jesus descending from Heaven, as they would have expected the Messiah to arrive.
 It would have been an amazing spectacle.
 People would have immediately worshiped Him as their King.
 His life from then on would have been of power, authority and glory.
 But isn't that why Jesus came to earth, to lead His people?
 The Jews were seeking such a Messiah that would come to save them.
 A strong mighty leader who would descend from Heaven and set up God's Kingdom on earth.
 But that is not why Jesus came.
 He didn't come for His own glory, but to be a humble servant to do the purpose of God.
 And that purpose, was to be a sacrifice for mankind.
 Again, He is taking a step back from His own will to instead do the will of God.